5 Top Tips on How to Get Gigs for Comedians

 2. Build a Video Portfolio

-A portfolio of past work is important for getting any job, and getting hired for comedy gigs is no different.
+A portfolio of past work is important for landing any job, and getting hired for comedy gigs is no different.
 A video of a successful performance or compiled clips from multiple performances is a valuable resource to share with potential clients.
 A video portfolio gives insight into your comedy style, how much you engage with the audience, and how entertained the audience is by your performance.
 With this in your toolkit, you're sure to secure more comedy gigs in the future.

 I think having a good video clip that reflects your sensibility is the most important.
 That’s our portfolio.